Type 2 Diabetes in Children + Teens: A History of Care + its Challenges

 Only in the 1990s did doctors and researchers recognize that not all children diagnosed with diabetes had type 1 diabetes.

-Until the early 90s, nearly all young people diagnosed with diabetes were educated and treated as if they had T1D.
+Until the early 90s, nearly all young people diagnosed with diabetes were educated and treated as if they had type 1 diabetes (T1D).
 As a result, they were often started on insulin therapy—this was also at a time when metformin was not approved for children and adolescents.

 Diagnosing T2D in young people is complicated